-Updates, Nov 2016: three years later, Superkilen is just as tatty, but kinda works as a linear park, opening up what can be a claustrophobic area – and for fans of street furniture, it’s quite a treat (see Flickr album)
+Updates, Nov 2016: three years later, Superkilen is just as tatty and Den Røde Plads is just as bleak (it could have had 20% more greenery and still maintained its unique flavour), but the whole thing kinda works as a linear park, opening up what can be a claustrophobic area – and for fans of street furniture, it’s quite a treat (see Flickr album)

 Took a drift along Nørrebrogade yesterday.
 One of central Copenhagen’s old ‘bro’ or bridge districts, a long way from our greater CPH suburb, today Nørrebro is characterised by multi-ethnic types, high density housing coupled with a lack of green space and a range of other inner city issues.